Salute Santé! 's recipe for Cream of Winter Squash Soup, above, is a tasty warm-me-up for a crisp fall day.

 Rosemary Caramel Sauce from CC Made is what makes their recipe for Almond Apple Tart, above, so extraordinary.

-Cabernet grape are grown for the Gabrielle Collection of wines, and lavender grown in their organic herb garden goes into GC Culinary Napa Valley's estate Lavender Sea Salt and Lavender Infused Honey.
+Cabernet grape are grown for the Gabrielle Collection of wines, and lavender grown in their organic herb garden goes into GC Napa Valley Culinary's estate Lavender Sea Salt and Lavender Infused Honey.
 Try them in Upsidedown Caramel Apple Cake with Lavender.

 Redwood Hill Farm & Creamery plain goat milk kefir is a perfect substitute for buttermilk in any dish, and the result is wonderful in this recipe for Spice Cake, above.